33 Ponta da Gaivota

 The fully fitted kitchen is complete with all appliances.
 A washing machine is situated in a utility cupboard under the external stairs.

-The villa has a CD player and TV wtih a basic Sky package in the lounge.
+The villa has a CD player and TV wtih full Sky package including movies, sports and kids channels in the lounge.
 There is also an iPod player/docking station.

 The interior is very well appointed in a modern style.
 The pool and terraces face the Atlantic ocean and have spectacular views over the ocean and Luz as well as fantastic sunshine.

 |Further details outdoors|

 The pool can be heated at a cost for early and late season bookings.

 Mobility.
 The house can be entered from two different levels.
 The living area, kitchen, living room, open dining area and one of the sun terraces is accessed by a short 'bridge' on the same level as one of the car parking spaces meaning that wheelchairs, prams etc have uninterrupted access.
 From this level the bedrooms below are accessed by a wide staircase.
 The ground floor of the Villa can be accessed from the Atlantic side, with a short stair giving access to the ground floor pool area and the four bedrooms on that level.

 It is worth noting that the villa is managed by a close personal friend who is a professional Villa manager.
 She is the point of contact for meet and greet if requested, she lives literally 200 m away, and is available anytime to deal with queries.
 She is also able to advise on local attractions, can organise golf bookings etc. She will also provide a welcome pack if requested at a modest cost.

 The Algarve region